BeeyondCereal

 labeled ingredients needed to make easter confetti cake.

-Sprinkles: Use Rainbow jimmie sprinkles.
-Other sprinkles may bleed or bake incorrectly.
-These sprinkles are what give the Easter Confetti Cake, the "confetti" look.
+Sprinkles: Rainbow jimmie sprinkles are essential for the "confetti" look because they don't bleed when baked.
 Save leftover sprinkles for other recipes like Birthday Cake Stuffed Cookies or Birthday Cake Overnight Oats.

-Cake mix.
-You can use any boxed cake mix desired for this recipe, but I recommend sticking with white cake or yellow cake for the best-looking results.
+Cake Mix: You can use any boxed cake mix, but white or yellow cake gives the best color contrast for the sprinkles in this Easter Confetti Cake.

-Variety of Fillings: Experiment with different pudding fillings between the cake layers.
-Try fruity options like strawberry or blueberry pie filling for a refreshing twist.
+Variety of Fillings: Try different fillings between the layers, strawberry or blueberry pie filling adds a fun fruity twist.

-Added Color: If desired you can add up to another 1 cup of rainbow jimmie sprinkles for added color.
+Added Color: For extra color, you can mix in up to 1 cup more rainbow jimmie sprinkles.

 Step 1: Preheat the oven to 350 degrees F.